PMBOK® Guide Concept of the Project Life Cycle

 Tip: Review the business case at the end of each phase and make adjustments to the project plan as needed.

-Once the project is complete, PMs still have a few tasks to complete.
+Once the project is complete, PMs still have a few tasks to complete before it is officially closed.
 They will need to create a project punchlist of things that didn’t get accomplished during the project and work with team members to complete them.
 Perform a final project budget and prepare a final project report.
-Finally, they will need to collect all project documents and deliverables and store them in a single place.
+Finally, they will need to collect all project deliverables and documents and store them in a single place.

 Tip: Using a cloud-based software solution is an easy way to collect and save all project documents in one location throughout the life of the project.